felixbouleau/rss-summary/README.md

 - Fetches entries from a configurable list of RSS feeds (`feeds.yml`).
 - Filters entries based on a configurable lookback period (e.g., last 24 hours).
-- Uses the [LLM](https://github.com/simonw/llm) library to generate summaries, allowing flexibility in choosing AI models (e.g., Claude, GPT).
+- Uses the [LLM](https://github.com/simonw/llm) library to generate summaries, allowing flexibility in choosing AI models.
 - Uses a Jinja2 template (`prompt.j2`) for customizable AI prompts.
 - Generates a persistent RSS feed (`rss/feed.xml`) containing the summaries.
 - Runs a simple HTTP server to make the generated feed accessible.